JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-using-crudrepository.md

 2. Declare an interface for the `CrudRepository` that will work with the `Message` data class:

     ```kotlin
+    // MessageRepository.kt
+    package demo

     import org.springframework.data.repository.CrudRepository

     interface MessageRepository : CrudRepository<Message, String>
     ```

 3. Update the `MessageService` class.
-It will now call to the `MessageRepository` instead of executing SQL queries:
+It will now use the `MessageRepository` instead of executing SQL queries:

     ```kotlin
+    // MessageService.kt
     package demo

     import org.springframework.data.repository.findByIdOrNull